GustavoDLadeia/SOC-impossible-travel/README.md

-# Login suspeito (impossible travel)

-Cenário de possível login suspeito identificado por padrão de impossible travel, com acessos consecutivos do mesmo usuário em países distintos em curto intervalo de tempo.
-A discrepância geográfica sem uso de VPN autorizada indica forte indício de comprometimento de credenciais.

-## Resumo

-Foram identificados logins consecutivos do mesmo usuário a partir de localizações
-geográficas distintas em curto intervalo de tempo, indicando possível comprometimento
-de conta.

-## Evidências

-- Usuário: `ana.ferreira`
-- Login 1: Brasil — `10:15 AM`
-- Login 2: Alemanha — `10:22 AM`
-- Intervalo entre logins: 7 minutos
-- Ausência de VPN autorizada

-## Análise

-O curto intervalo entre logins em localidades geograficamente distantes caracteriza um
-padrão típico de "impossible travel", incompatível com deslocamento físico.

-A ausência de registro de VPN autorizada reduz a probabilidade de atividade legítima.
-No entanto, não se pode descartar completamente o uso de VPN não autorizada ou proxy.

-Esse tipo de comportamento é frequentemente associado ao uso indevido de credenciais
-comprometidas por terceiros.

-Não há evidência, no contexto analisado, que justifique atividade legítima para esse
-padrão de acesso.

-- Severidade: Alta
-- Confiança: Alta

-## Conclusão

-Atividade altamente suspeita compatível com comprometimento de conta.

-## Ação

-- Forçar redefinição de senha do usuário
-- Revogar sessões ativas
-- Validar com o usuário se houve acesso legítimo
-- Verificar origem dos IPs envolvidos
-- Monitorar novos logins suspeitos
-- Escalar para N2 caso comportamento persista
+# Suspicious Login (Impossible Travel)

+Scenario involving a possible suspicious login identified through an impossible travel pattern, with consecutive access attempts from the same user in different countries within a short time interval.
+The geographical discrepancy without the use of an authorized VPN indicates a strong sign of credential compromise.

+## Summary

+Consecutive logins from the same user were identified originating from geographically
+distinct locations within a short time interval, indicating possible account compromise.

+## Evidence

+- User: `ana.ferreira`
+- Login 1: Brazil — `10:15 AM`
+- Login 2: Germany — `10:22 AM`
+- Interval between logins: 7 minutes
+- Absence of authorized VPN usage

+## Analysis

+The short interval between logins from geographically distant locations characterizes a
+typical "impossible travel" pattern, incompatible with physical displacement.

+The absence of authorized VPN records reduces the likelihood of legitimate activity.
+However, the use of an unauthorized VPN or proxy cannot be completely ruled out.

+This type of behavior is frequently associated with the misuse of credentials
+compromised by third parties.

+There is no evidence, within the analyzed context, that justifies legitimate activity for this
+access pattern.

+- Severity: High
+- Confidence: High

+## Conclusion

+Highly suspicious activity consistent with account compromise.

+## Action

+- Force password reset for the user
+- Revoke active sessions
+- Validate with the user whether the access was legitimate
+- Verify the origin of the involved IPs
+- Monitor for new suspicious logins
+- Escalate to N2 if the behavior persists